National Defense Authorization Act for Fiscal Year 2019: Legal history

+Section 889

+In March 2019, Huawei filed a lawsuit over the NDAA 2019 with the U.S. District Court for the Eastern District of Texas, alleging Section 889 to be unconstitutional because it specifically targeted Huawei without granting it a chance to provide a rebuttal or due process.
+The federal judge dismissed the lawsuit in February 2020, concluding that U.S. Congress acted within its powers by including the restriction in the NDAA 2019.

+Section 8005

-Section 8005 of the 2019 NDAA became a key component of the legal conflict over allocation of funds for construction of the Mexico–United States barrier between the Trump administration, a coalition of several states, and several non-governmental organizations.
+Section 8005 of the NDAA 2019 became a key component of the legal conflict over allocation of funds for construction of the Mexico–United States barrier between the Trump administration, a coalition of several states, and several non-governmental organizations.
 After failing to have obtain funding for the wall from other appropriations bills by the end of 2019, Trump signed the National Emergency Concerning the Southern Border of the United States on February 15, 2019 to state that building the wall was a national emergency.
-He asserted that Section 8005 of the 2019 NDAA, which states "[t]hat such authority to transfer may not be used unless for higher priority items, based on unforeseen military requirements, than those for which originally appropriated and in no case where the item for which funds are requested has been denied by the Congress", allowed him re-allocate about US$8 billion in funds from the Defense Department, including US$3.6 billion allocated for military construction and US$2.5 billion for drug rehab programs, to the Department of Homeland Security to construct the wall as an "unforeseen" requirement.
-The legal challenge, Trump v.
-Sierra Club, has currently been accepted by the Supreme Court to be heard during the 2020-21 term.
+He asserted that Section 8005 of the NDAA 2019, which states "[t]hat such authority to transfer may not be used unless for higher priority items, based on unforeseen military requirements, than those for which originally appropriated and in no case where the item for which funds are requested has been denied by the Congress", allowed him re-allocate about US$8 billion in funds from the Defense Department, including US$3.6 billion allocated for military construction and US$2.5 billion for drug rehab programs, to the Department of Homeland Security to construct the wall as an "unforeseen" requirement.

+In February 2019, Sierra Club filed a legal action with the District Court for the Northern District of California, challenging the transfer of the funds.
+In June 2020, the United States Court of Appeals for the Ninth Circuit ruled that only Congress could approve such a transfer.
+Trump v.
+Sierra Club was accepted by the United States Supreme Court to be heard during the 2020-21 term.

+In January 2021, Joe Biden became President of the United States.
+In July 2021, the Supreme Court granted the government's request and remanded the case to the Ninth Circuit Court to direct the District Court to vacate its judgments.
+The Supreme Court further instructed the District Court to “consider what further proceedings are necessary and appropriate in light of the changed circumstances in this case.”